Cambodia

 We work with the Government of Cambodia to strengthen capacities and systems that can be fully nationally owned.
 Our goal is that all Cambodians can meet their nutrition needs and the country can reach SDG2 – a world with Zero Hunger by 2030.

-WFP’S Work in CAMBODIA
+WFP’S Work in Cambodia

 We’re making sure Cambodian families have access to nutritious, safe and diverse foods, with a shift towards strengthening national capacity to improve food security and resilience, and effectively mitigate and respond to environmental shocks.